svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 The difference between the two transaction failure cases (labeled (1) and (2) in the pseudo-code) is whether the transaction was included in a validated ledger.
 In both cases, you should decide carefully how to process the failure.

-- In failure case (1), the transaction was included in a ledger and destroyed the [SGY transaction cost](transaction-cost.html), but did nothing else.
+- In failure case (1), the transaction was included in a ledger and destroyed the [RCP transaction cost](transaction-cost.html), but did nothing else.
 This could be caused by a lack of liquidity, improperly specified [paths](paths.html), or other circumstances.
 For many such failures, immediately retrying with a similar transaction is likely to have the same result.
 You may get different results if you wait for circumstances to change.

 - In failure case (2), the transaction was not included in a validated ledger, so it did nothing at all, not even destroy the transaction cost.
-This could be the result of the transaction cost being too low for the current load on the SGY Ledger, the `LastLedgerSequence` being too soon, or it could be due to other conditions such as an unstable network connection.
+This could be the result of the transaction cost being too low for the current load on the RCP Ledger, the `LastLedgerSequence` being too soon, or it could be due to other conditions such as an unstable network connection.

     - In contrast to failure case (1), it is more likely that a new transaction is likely to succeed if you change only the `LastLedgerSequence` and possibly the `Fee` and submit again.
 Use the same `Sequence` number as the original transaction.